-Example 2: The Watt field
+4.2 Example 2: The Watt field

-The Watt field case (Arnold et al., 2013) is based on a combination of synthetic data and real data from a North Sea oil field and was formulated to study how uncertainty in interpretation is integrated through a reservoir modelling.
+The Watt field case (Arnold et al. 2013) is based on a combination of synthetic data and real data from a North Sea oil field and was formulated to study how uncertainty in interpretation is integrated through a reservoir modelling process.
 Here, we will use a particular realization that was previously used as a benchmark test by Møyner and Lie (2016a).
 The geological model represents a braided river system, with common facies types including fluvial channel sands, overbank fine sands, and background shales.
-The model spans a $12.5 \times 2.5 \text{ km}^2$ surface area and has a thickness of approximately 190 m, much of which is below the water contact.
-We will consider a two-phase waterflooding scenario with 15 horizontal production wells located across the central parts of the reservoir and 5 horizontal and 2 vertical injectors around the edges.
+The model spans a 12.5×2.5 km2 surface area and has a thickness of approximately 190 m, much of which is below the water contact.
+We consider a two-phase waterflooding scenario with 15 horizontal production wells located across the central parts of the reservoir and 5 horizontal and 2 vertical injectors around the edges.

 The production scenario spans 22 years of oil production with water injected at an increasing rate to maintain the oil production.
 The simulation is run with both the fully implicit (FI) solver and the sequential fully implicit multiscale (MS) solver.
 We use default settings for the time-step selection in the fully implicit solver, which means that the time step may be reduced by the simulator.
 For the multiscale solver, we use a fixed time-step size of 31 days.
-Figure 8 shows the average reservoir pressure and the field-oil production rate for the two solvers.
+Figure 10 shows the average reservoir pressure and the field-oil production rate for the two solvers.
 The solutions follow each other very closely.
-There are slight discrepancies initially and at the end of the simulation, which are partly due to different lengths of the time steps and partly to different criteria to measure convergence.
-Figure 9 shows the field pressure at the end of the simulation, while Figure 10 shows water saturation and the difference in water saturation between the two solvers.
+There are slight discrepancies initially and at the end of the simulation, which are partly due to different time-step lengths and partly due to different criteria to measure convergence.
+Figure 11 shows the field pressure at the end of the simulation, while Figure 12 shows water saturation and the difference in water saturation between the two solvers.
 Except for a few outliers, the saturation difference is below 0.04 and close to zero for most cells.